-3. Summary of Flood Management Initiatives carried out to support the original Strategy (2013-2018)
+3. Summary of Flood Management Initiatives carried out in 2019/20 to support the Strategy

 Many of the actions outlined in the 2013 Strategy involved establishing new council procedures to investigate flood events, introduce more robust data collection processes and to establish the LLFA as the main point of contact for the management of local flood risk.